 If you’re not satisfied with your purchase, Rosette will offer a return, refund or exchange.
 Which we initiate will depend on the customer’s needs and the situation.

 If a return or exchange is most appropriate (ie. not a refund), the customer will need to send the original item back to us.
-In these cases, we provide the customer with a waybill so that they can mail the item to Rosette.
+In cases where we’ve made a mistake or the customer is dissatisfied with the quality of the product, we provide the customer with a waybill so that they can mail the item to Rosette.
 If it’s an exchange, we will send a replacement item to the customer free of charge.
-Customers are not responsible for paying postage on returns and exchanges.
+In cases where you’ve simply changed your mind, you may be asked to cover the cost of returning the item.
+Customers are not responsible for paying return postage on returns or exchanges if it’s an issue of poor product quality or damaged product.
+Rosette takes full responsibility for any errors on our part.